developer-zebra/developer-zebra-site/emdk-api-generation/mdocToMarkdown/markdown/barcode/BarcodeManager/index.md

 title: BarcodeManager
 layout: guide.html
 product: EMDK For Xamarin
-productversion: '4.0'
+productversion: '5.0'
 ---
-This is the primary object to access the barcode scanning feature.
+This is the base class that all EMDK manager classes are derived from.

 **Type** - Symbol.XamarinEMDK.EMDKBase